 I was a founding member of Massachusetts FOP Lodge #30 and served as President and Vice President in my local lodge.
 I have served the Massachusetts Fraternal Order of Police State Lodge as Vice President and now serving the position of President for the last 5 years.
 I have also been appointed and have served on the National FOP, future development committee.
 The State lodge has made great strides over this time and I look forward to continuing the positive direction in which the FOP is going in the State of Massachusetts.

 Paul Norton is currently a Lt. with the Melrose Police Department.
 He has been with Melrose PD for 25 years and is a lifelong Melrose resident.
 He served on the bargaining committee for Melrose and has been President of the Melrose FOP Lodge for approximately 17 years.
-During his time with Melrose he ran detective division for three years.
+During his time with Melrose he ran the detective division for three years.
 Sgt. at Arms Norton is currently the accreditation manager for Melrose PD and is an accreditation assessor for the Massachusetts Police Accreditation Network Community.

 Retired Yarmouth Police Chief Frank Frederickson accepted the position of Director of Governmental Affairs with the intention of working for police!
 He is the son of and father of a Police Officer.
 He has a clear understanding that steady representation is needed to pass legislation that will benefit policing.
 Equally important is to lobby against legislative issues that may have a negative impact on policing.
 Frank is also a firm believer in working together with other police organizations in order to have better success.